ShizukaDonaghue/serene-meditation/README.md

 * Nest Hub and Hub Max

 ### User Stories
-All user stories have been tested and addressed as follows:
+All user stories were tested and addressed as follows:

 * *I would like the website to be visually appealing and gives me a sense of peace and calm.*<br>

     The website is clean and uncluttered.
 The colours chosen for the website are gentle and calming.
-The background colour is pale pink as soft pink colours are known to promote tranquillity and peace.
-The images are also chosen to suit the colour scheme and the purpose of the website.
+The background colour is pale pink as soft pink colours promote tranquillity and peace.
+The images are also carefully chosen to suit the colour scheme and the purpose of the website.

 * *I would like to be able to navigate easily through the website.*

-    The layout of the website is simple and consistent full page scroll with a fixed navigation bar at the top.
+    The layout of the website is simple and consistent full-page scroll with a fixed navigation bar at the top.
 The user can easily navigate to a specific section of the website from the navigation bar.
 When the user starts scrolling, the "Back to Top" button appears at the bottom right-hand corner and the user can quickly go back to the top of the main page.

     When the user submits a message, the second page opens to thank them for their message.
 The same navigation bar is available on the second page and this page also includes the "Home" button so that the user can easily go back to the main page after submitting a message.